DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 To get started using the `profile` package you will need to import this into the plugin that is being developed, new or existing.

-To do so just use the import statement to bring it in:

 ```python
 import profile
 ```